 I continue to write as an independent blogger, but I have also been hired part-time for the organization Parents for Choice in Education (PCE) to contribute to their efforts doing research, writing and presentations.

 PCE has greater resources, a more robust website and broader reach than my blog alone and I am thankful and honored to contribute my efforts to a common cause.

-As part of PCE’s new 2018 Action Plan, I will be contributing a section specifically related to what people can do to pursue accountability for those who have directed children to sexually graphic material.
-Stay tuned!
+As part of PCE’s new 2018 Action Plan, I will be contributing to a section specifically related to continuing to pursue accountability for those who have directed children to sexually graphic material.

 As promised, I have contributed to a new section of PCE’s 2018 Action Plan, called “in the courts”.

 It was my honour to represent myself and PCE by submitting to the courts a 17 page Affidavit with 100+ pages of supporting documentation regarding concerns with Bill 24, including the graphic sexual material.

 Declare your support for this court challenge on PCE’s website: PCE fights for freedom & families: Bill 24 goes to court